 By 1981 the majority of video arcade games were aimed at a young male audience.
 Not only did electronic games, in general, fascinate the male gender, but the themes of the games favored it as well.
 This would begin to change with a game that would become the top-grossing video arcade game in North America in 1981.
 Konami’s Frogger was not yet another mindless action shooter, trying to stop alien forces from taking over the earth.
 The survival of the cute little frog in Frogger appealed to everybody, young and old, male or female.
 While Frogger became hugely popular in arcades and around it wasn’t yet available on the Apple II.

 Lance Fortnow was a frequenter at the local arcades in New Jersey.
 While he wasn’t much of a player he was fascinated by the games and the technology behind them.
 In the summer of 1981 between High School and College, he and high school friend Chris Eisnaugle started experimenting with coding clones of successful coin-op games on Eisnaugle’s Apple II.

-At the time it was the wild west when it came to intellectual properties, everybody was copying everything and made money while doing it.
+At the time it was the wild west when it came to intellectual properties, everybody was copying everything and making money while doing it.
 Fortnow and Eisnaugle had contact with a computer magazine writer who ensured them they indeed could sell games based on popular arcade games as long as they changed the title and used a slightly altered graphical look.

 In the winter break in 1982, the duo completed Ribbit, an excellent Frogger clone, which Molley and Mahoney picked up and distributed in the spring of 1982.
 Around 1200 copies were sold before a cease-and-desist order from Sierra On-line was received.
 Sierra had acquired the magnetic media rights to Frogger and was developing their own ports of the coin-op and sublicensed it to third-party developers and publishers for systems not supported by Sierra.